theodoreabbey173/rn-assignment6-11343393/README.md

 AsyncStorage is used to store the cart items locally on the device.
 This ensures the cart persists across app sessions.

-## Conclusion

-The Open Fashion app provides a simple yet functional shopping experience with a clean and intuitive interface.
-The use of local storage ensures a seamless user experience by persisting cart data across sessions.

 ## Installation and Running the Application
 1. **Clone the Repository**